Iron486/Iron486/README.md

 👋 Hi, I’m Diego.

-I’m currently a master degree student in Geophysics and I am willing to work in the Machine Learning/Data Science domain.
+I’m currently a 23 year-old master student in Geophysics.
+I am. planning a career in the Data Science/Machine Learning domain.

 In my profile, I put my projects that I accomplished or those in which I am working on.